Modern Slavery Statement

 6. Training about slavery and human trafficking available to our staff.

-We will be providing new training to staff involved in recruiting and sourcing/managing a supply chain so that they are able to identify risk factors, understand the implications and assist us with implementing the Anti-Slavery Policy effectively.
+We have broadened our training from those involved in recruiting and sourcing/managing a supply chain to managers across the organisation so that they are all able to identify risk factors, understand the implications and assist us with implementing the Anti-Slavery Policy effectively.
 Our Directors have all been briefed on the subject.